Evaluating the Impact of Regulatory Policies on Social Welfare in Difference-in-Difference Settings: Empirical Illustration

 \subsection{Bounds on treatment effects}

-Next, we quantify the impact of the minimum wage increase on the wage distribution using the ATT and the Gini social welfare treatment effects both for the overall distribution as well as its lower tail.
-We also present estimates of the parameters considered in \citet{Cengizetal2019}.
-When comparing the distributional DiD estimates to the CS, it is important to keep in mind that the monotonicity violations we illustrate in Figure \ref{fig:distribution_zoombottom} are clear evidence against the identifying assumption of the distributional DiD in this empirical setting.
+Next, we quantify the impact of the minimum wage increase on the wage distribution using the ATT and the Gini SWTT both for the overall distribution as well as its lower tail.
+We report 95\% confidence intervals for all SWTT estimators using standard normal critical values and standard errors obtained using nonparametric bootstrap.\footnote{While the formal proof that these confidence intervals provide adequate coverage asymptotically is beyond the scope of the present paper, we have examined their performance in a simulation study mimicking our minimum wage setting which demonstrates that they provide adequate coverage in finite samples.}